mako3h/IntGraphicsExam/README.md

 # Intermediate Graphics Final Exam<br>
 <br>
 # Pre-Exam Incorporated<br>
 All of the things that I added before the exam began are in a folder named "ExamSetup".
-It is very organized with three folder within that (Materials, Shaders and Assets). <br>
+It is very organized with three folder within that (Materials, Shaders and Assets).
+I have a scene named "PreExam" that visually shows what I added.
+The actual exam pracical will be made within a scene named "Exam". <br>
 Colin was asked within the discord if this was fine and he believes it was fine as we were allowed to do it within the midterm.
 I am communicating each thing I added into the unity project below. <br>
 <br>
 **Shaders Implemented:**<br>